cferdinandi/adventure/content/rules.md

+## Equipment, Spells & Items

+You can **[download premade equpiment, spells, and items](/downloads)**, as well as templates to create your own.

+### Equipment

+<p class="margin-bottom-small">Equipment can take many forms.
+Be creative!</p>

+- Simple weapons like a sword or axe may add an additional die to a player's roll.
+- Advanced equipment, like a giant cross-bow, might be considered powerful but unwieldy.
+For a combat die roll, you might subtract 1 from the success total, but add 2 to the damage total to reflect that (hard to aim, dangerous when it connects).

+*Only one piece of equipment can be worn at a time.*

+### Spells

+<p class="margin-bottom-small">Spells are more interesting when they're nuanced add a limitation or penalty to the player in addition to a benefit.</p>

+- An invisibility spell might let you roll an extra die on an attack, but roll one less die when defending.
+- A spell that lets you do extra damage during combat might be so exhausting to cast that you're forced to skip the next turn.

+*Spells can only be used once per an encounter.
+A die roll determines if they're successfully cast or not.*

+### Items

+<p class="margin-bottom-small">Items can be single use, or things that can used over and over.</p>

+- Reusable items include things like rope, a net, a map, or a torch.
+- Single-use items include things like healing potion or food.

 ## Character Progression

 A player's character carries over from one came to the next.
 They bring with them any skills and items they acquired on previous adventures.